Live File Recovery for VMware

 - A virtual machine that contains the File Recovery Enabler for Linux can be included in backups, and the full VM can be restored; but you cannot recover files from the VM.

 - Use live file recovery to restore files that have been dehydrated by Windows deduplication.
 The Windows version of the VSA proxy and MediaAgent must be the same as or later than the Windows version of the VM for which files are being restored.
-For example, a MediaAgent running Windows 2012 R2 or later, with the Virtual Server Agent installed and with the Windows deduplication role enabled, must be used as the VSA proxy when restoring dehydrated files from a Windows 2012 R2 VM.
+For example, a MediaAgent running Windows Server 2012 R2 or later, with the Virtual Server Agent installed and with the Windows deduplication role enabled, must be used as the VSA proxy when restoring dehydrated files from a Windows Server 2012 R2 VM.

 - Logical volume manager (LVM) metadata processing for volumes encrypted using BitLocker is currently not supported.
 Decrypting contents of such volumes may not be feasible during browse or restore operations because decryption requires a recovery password or a decryption key.
 Because enumeration for the volume fails, a file-level browse operation for the encrypted volume cannot display file information.